-Each score, including extra points, is followed by men in Revolutionary War garb (all wool, so it must be really uncomfortable in hot weather) standing behind the corner of the northwest end zone, loading and firing a cannon that is contemporary to that period.
+Each score, including extra points, is followed by men in Revolutionary War garb (all wool, so it must be really uncomfortable in those September home games) standing behind the corner of the northwest end zone, loading and firing a cannon that is contemporary to that period.
 (Don't worry, there's no actual cannonball or other such projectile in there.
 It's loud and smoky, but as long as you're not standing right in front of it, you're safe.)

 If you don't mind people doing the same, often to excess, Easton Avenue, extending northward from Albany Street and the train station, is the place to be for a postgame meal, or just a pint.
-From Brother Jimmy's BBQ right next to the station, to such New Brunswick institutions as the Corner Tavern, the Golden Rail, and the Olde Queens Tavern, this is where the Rutgers community (assuming they're at least 21 years old -- or think they can fool someone with a fake ID) goes to drink.
+From Brother Jimmy's BBQ right next to the station, to such New Brunswick institutions as the Corner Tavern (not to be confused with the Court Tavern), the Golden Rail, and the Olde Queens Tavern, this is where the Rutgers community (assuming they're at least 21 years old -- or think they can fool someone with a fake ID) goes to drink.

 Just 3 doors up, at 55 Easton, is Thomas Sweet, creator of "blended ice cream" and an equal New Brunswick institution.
-They also have 2 outlets in Princeton, catering to that other Central Jersey academic center.
-They've even opened one in Washington, D.C. -- catering to Jersey Boys and Jersey Girls studying there, or working for the federal government, maybe?
+They also have an outlet in Princeton, catering to that other Central Jersey academic center.
+They've even opened one in Washington, D.C. -- catering to Jersey Boys and Jersey Girls working for the federal government, or studying there, maybe?

 * College Avenue Gym and site of First College Football Game.
 Next-door to the Rutgers Student Center, and across from Brower Commons, is the classic home of Rutgers Athletics.
-Built in 1931 after the previous gym burned down, "The Barn" seats only 3,000 people, and proved to be totally inadequate during the greatest season in the history of Rutgers basketball: 1975-76, when the Scarlet Knights won their 1st 31 games en route to the NCAA Final Four, finally losing to Indiana and then the 3rd place game to UCLA at the Spectrum in Philadelphia.
-A friend of mine who was a senior that year confirms that the noise inside the Barn was so intense, it made paint chips fall from the ceiling.
-This necessitated the building of a new structure for RU basketball.
-The Barn is, however, still used for sports like wrestling and volleyball.
+Built in 1931 after the previous gym burned down, "The Barn" seats only 3,200 people, and proved to be totally inadequate during the greatest season in the history of Rutgers basketball: 1975-76, when the Scarlet Knights won their 1st 31 games en route to the NCAA Final Four, finally losing to Indiana and then the 3rd place game to UCLA at the Spectrum in Philadelphia.

 Behind it is Parking Lot 30, which was built on the site of one of the most important locations in the history of North American sports.
 For it was here, at what was then called College Field, that what is generally recognized as the first American football game was played, between Rutgers College and the College of New Jersey (which became Princeton University), on November 6, 1869.

 This was, essentially, a soccer game played by teams of 25 men each.
 The Rutgers men, determined to distinguish themselves from their opponents and thus make it easier for them to play, grabbed scarlet cloth -- a cheap color to obtain at the time -- and wrapped it around their heads like turbans, thus inventing school colors and, sort of, the football helmet.
 Under the scoring system of the time, Rutgers won, 6-4.
+That's 6 goals to 4, under today's scoring roughly 42-28.
 A rematch was played a week later at Princeton, and the men of Old Nassau got their revenge on the men of Old Queens, 8-0.
+(56-0.)

 Oddly enough, Rutgers continued to play Princeton, the schools just 18 miles apart, but never beat them again until the dedication game for the first Rutgers Stadium in 1938.
 There was one surviving Rutgers player left, 69 years later, and the last surviving Princeton player died that very morning.